chaione/chaitools-ember-blueprint/README.md

 - [`ember-cli-moment-shim`](https://github.com/jasonmit/ember-cli-moment-shim) - ES6 accessible module for Moment.js.
 - [`ember-cli-moment`](https://github.com/stefanpenner/ember-moment) - Template helpers and computed property macros for Moment.js.
 - [`ember-cli-dotenv`](https://github.com/fivetanley/ember-cli-dotenv) - Imports environment variables from a `.env` file.

+## Other Changes

+#### Ember CLI

+- Pods file structure is enabled by default.
+See `.ember-cli`.
+- Browser target is set to IE 10+ and latest versions of Chrome, Safari and Firefox.
+See `config/targets.js`.
+- Default deploy targets include DEV, QA, STAGING and PRODUCTION.
+Please note that deploy targets are not environments in Ember CLI's definition.
+See `config/environment.js` and `config/deploy.js`.

+#### Yarn

+This blueprint contains a Yarn lock file which tells Ember CLI to use Yarn instead of NPM.

+#### Circle CI

+This blueprint replaces default `.travis.yml` with a Circle CI config file `circle.yml`.
+This config automatically deploys master builds to DEV environment.

+#### ESLint

+This blueprint provides a fairly strict ESLint rule set.
+See `.eslintrc.js` and `tests/.eslintrc.js`.

+#### Code Climate

+This blueprint contains a Code Climate config file `.codeclimate.yml`.
+JavaScript duplication mass threshold is set to 64.

+#### Dependency Lint

+Auto-generated dependency lint tests are disabled and you will need to run `ember dependency-lint` manually.
+This can be turned on in `config/dependency-lint.js`.